Our Services

 Most vascular headaches are manageable, but certain "red flag" signs warrant immediate medical attention:

-If you experience any of these, speak to a doctor right away.
+If you experience any of these, seek medical attention right away.

 Remember, while caffeine can play a valuable role in managing vascular headaches, it's only one piece of the puzzle.
-Always speak to a doctor about anything that could be life threatening or serious.
+Always consult with a healthcare professional about anything that could be life threatening or serious.
 Your healthcare team can help tailor a plan that's safe, effective and personalized to your needs.

 (References)